shortfastgood/agent-playground/README.md

 The additional tools and models used in this project are listed in [tools/installation.md](tools/installation.md).

+## More Use Cases

+The project is designed to be extensible and adaptable to various use cases.
+Here are some additional scenarios where the principles and tools developed in this project can be applied:

+**Legacy Code Modernization**:

+A concrete uses case is the reverse engineering of an existing monolithic application into a microservices' architecture.
+This involves analyzing the existing codebase, identifying components that can be separated into microservices, and generating the necessary code and configuration files for the new architecture.

+**Automated Testing**:

+Many organizations struggle with maintaining a comprehensive suite of automated tests.
+The coverage of the codebase is often low, and writing tests can be time-consuming.

+**Image Analysis**:

+A concrete uses case is the analysis of the widgets in a web/mobile application to reproduce the same behavior in a different context.

 ## Prompts

 A collection of prompts used to generate the documentation and the code are stored in the `prompts` directory.
+Be aware that the prompts doesn't guarantee the same results as the ones used in the project, the AI world is not deterministic and the results may vary depending on the context and the model used.

 ## Architecture